cynthiateeters/hap-blog-starter/content/blog/hybit-intrinsic-layouts-lab.md

 **TWENTY LINES** of media queries just to handle different screen sizes!
 And it STILL looked weird at in-between sizes.

+{% hapPose "confused", "HAP lost in media query maze", 360 %}

 ## What Prof. Teeters taught me

-{% hapPose "brain-explodes", "HAP's mind blown by intrinsic grid", 180 %}
+{% hapPose "brain-explodes", "HAP's mind blown by intrinsic grid", 360 %}

 The biggest lesson: **Stop telling browsers HOW MANY columns.
 Give them RULES for sizing and let them calculate how many fit!**